vedanthreddy25/IMPLEMETATION-OF-REINFORCEMENT-LEARNING-ON-SNAKE-GAME/README.md

 Structure:
 •	snake_env: Contains the Snake game environment implementation.
-•	rl_agents: Holds the RL algorithms and agent code. o	q_learning: Implementation of Q-Learning. o	double_q_learning: Implementation of Double Q-Learning. o	dqn: Implementation of Deep Q-Learning with a neural network.
+•	rl_agents: Holds the RL algorithms and agent code. o	q_learning: Implementation of Q-Learning. o	dqn: Implementation of Deep Q-Learning with a neural network.
 •	models: Pre-trained models for each algorithm.
 •	scripts: Training, evaluation, and visualization scripts.
 •	README.md: This file (you're reading it!)

 Additional Notes:
 •	Feel free to modify the code to experiment with different RL parameters, hyperparameters, and training configurations.
-•	Consider exploring advanced RL techniques like experience replay and prioritized experience replay for further improvements.
 •	Share your findings and improvements via pull requests or issue reports.
 Enjoy learning about RL and training your own Snake-playing AI!